 Here's a Sports Station Identification from the mid 1970s.
 David Taylor is the announcer.

 Here's the conclusion of the 1976 sports year in review.
 What could be better than an UVA ACC basketball championship, Paul Sizemore on a winning season, Madison County winning the State Group A football championship and Frank Sinatra?
-This runs 2:53 and is a 2.7 meg file.
+This runs 2:53.

 Tom Graves has a wrap up of the year in sports from 1982.
-This sample is shortend for presentation here.
-It runs 1:53 and is a 1.7 meg file.
+This sample is trimmed for presentation here.
+It runs 1:53.

-In 1998 Clint Estes got together with announcer and musican Mike Hays to record a customized version of the "Are You Ready for Some Football?" music used by ABC for Monday Night Football.
-Clint wrote the lyrics, Mike did the performing on the Hornet Football theme.
+In 1998 Clint Estes and musician Mike Hays to recorded a customized version of the "Are You Ready for Some Football?" music used by ABC for Monday Night Football.
+Clint wrote the lyrics, Mike did the performing off the Hornet Football theme.
 This runs 2:21.
 It was used only for the 1998 season.